TrinhLab/CASPERapp/README.md

 6) Run CASPER!
 Simply cd into the CASPERapp-master directory (wherever you put it) and run the command: "python3 main.py" CASPER will launch and you will be good to go!

-Any problems please email Brian Mendoza at bmendoz1@vols.utk.edu
+Any problems please email David Dooley at ddooley2@vols.utk.edu

 ### Python Dependencies Needed
 - PyQt5